mapbox/asset-tracking/README.md

 As referenced above, all deployments and updates are handled via the `pulumi up` command.

 To remove all infratructure used in the stack, run `pulumi destroy`.
+You must manually delete Rockset collections.

 You can skip the preview state by passing a `-y` parameter to `pulumi`.